Victor-UVA/driving_sim/README.md

 ## Powering On
 1. Turn on MOOG computer at back of driving sim
 2. Turn on Power Strip at front of driving sim
-    a.
-Make sure all cables are plugged in
+    1. Make sure all cables are plugged in
 3. Turn on the Battery Enable Switch at front of driving sim
 4. Plug in green 3 phase Power Cord